fortes/dotfiles/README.md

 ### Chromebook

+- Do setup via phone, should copy over everything
+- Set local device password and PIN for quicker local login
+- Extensions, settings, and play store apps should automatically sync
+  - Night light might need to be manually set up?
-- Setup Phone Smart Lock & PIN unlock
+- Chrome Extension Setup
+  - 1Password: Login to account
+  - uBlock Origin: Need to enable cloud sync and copy over settings
+- Enable Linux, choose a larger disk size (20GB fine?).
+Double check which debian version it is via `lsb_release -a` (should be `bookworm`)
-- Enable Linux, run `setup_machine`
+- Run `setup_machine`
-- Share `Downloads` folder with Linux
+- Share `Downloads` folder with Linux, then symlink via `ln -s /mnt/chromeos/MyFiles/Downloads ~/downloads`

 ### Windows